 But sub-section iv. does not apply to the office of any of the Queen's Ministers of State for the Commonwealth, or of any of the Queen's Ministers for a State, or to the receipt of pay, half pay, or a pension, by any person as an officer or member of the Queen's navy or army, or to the receipt of pay as an officer or member of the naval or military forces of the Commonwealth by any person whose services are not wholly employed by the Commonwealth.
 [Ref: Section 44 of the Constitution E-Brief: Online Only issued March 2004; Ian Holland]

 The unfortunate fact is that due to lack of education on this topic in schools (equates to dumbing down of the population - treason again?), few Australians know much about their constitution and do not know they have no Bill of Rights, which means Australians really have no rights.
-Over the many years during which Australians have been building the nation, for example fighting in wars, there has been no organizational legal entity built to represent them.
+Over the many years Australians have been building the nation, fighting in wars, there has been no organizational legal entity built to represent them and right for Bill of Rights..

 The Australian government has been making major changes to the governance of the country for many years without telling the people the real facts.
 This violates the Australian Constitution and as mentioned, has been destroying Australian manufacturing and farming production among other things.
 For instance, some controversial examples which SHOULD have been decided with referendums and which many people consider treachery in Australia include: